 How to Recognize Rosacea

 Small red bumps, some of which may contain pus, appear on the face.
 These may be accompanied by persistent redness and the development of many tiny blood vessels on the surface of the skin.
 In more advanced cases (in men), a condition called rhinophyma may develop.
 The oil glands enlarge causing a bulbous, red nose, and puffy cheeks.
-Thick bumps may develop on the lower half of the nose and nearby cheeks.

 Who is at Risk for Rosacea?